-Feature Function Setting Description BIOS upgrade Disabled Enabled (1) SW1-1, off SW1-1, on (1) Your main logic board's flash BIOS upgrade switch must be set to the disabled (OFF) position to prevent unauthorized personnel from loading a new server BIOS.
+Feature Function Setting Description BIOS upgrade Disabled (1) Enabled SW1-1, off (1) SW1-1, on Your main logic board's flash BIOS upgrade switch must be set to the disabled (OFF) position to prevent unauthorized personnel from loading a new server BIOS.
 Loading a new server BIOS might allow someone to override other server security features or introduce a virus into your server.
-Recovery mode Boot block update Password clear Normal (1) Recovery mode Disabled (1) Enabled Normal mode (1) Password clear (MFG test) SW1-2, off (1) SW1-2, on SW1-3, off (1) SW1-3, on SW1-4, off (1) SW1-4, on If your BIOS upgrade failed, refer to the README.TXT file that came with the BIOS upgrade.
+Recovery mode Boot block update Password clear Normal (1) Recovery mode Disabled (1) Enabled Normal mode (1) Password clear SW1-2, off (1) SW1-2, on SW1-3, off (1) SW1-3, on SW1-4, off (1) SW1-4, on If your BIOS upgrade failed, refer to the README.TXT file that came with the BIOS upgrade.
 Set this switch to disabled (OFF) position to prevent unauthorized personnel from changing the BIOS boot block.
 If you forget your password, set this switch to the password clear (ON) position and then restart your server.
-Refer to Chapter 9 for more information.
-RSM installed Installed Not installed (1) SW1-5, off SW1-5, on(1) If you add Digital's Remote Server Management (RSM) option to your server, you will need to connect the RSM reset cable to RSM connector and change the switch position to the installed (OFF) position.
+Refer to (MFG test) , Chapter 9 for more information.
+RSM installed Installed Not installed (1) SW1-5, off SW1-5, on (1) If you add Digital's Remote Server Management (RSM) option to your server, you will need to connect the RSM reset cable to RSM connector and change the switch position to the installed (OFF) position.
 Clear NVRAM Normal operation (1) Clear SW1-6, off (1) SW1-6, on Clears contents of NVRAM.
 Set only in the case when a configuration change using the SCU did not complete successfully (e.g. power failed while configuring), or a configuration was defined which no longer allows the server to boot.
 The BIOS settings will return to their default values, and the SCU will need to be run again to reconfigure the server.
-Reserved Reserved EISA slot 4 master delay Reserved Reserved Normal (1) Delay one clock cycle SW1-7, off (1) SW1-8, off (1) J30, pins 1 and 2 (1) J30, pins 2 and 3 This switch should always be OFF.
-This switch should always be OFF.
-Determines if EISA master will delay one clock cycle or not in EISA slot 4.
-EISA slot 5 master delay Normal (1) Delay one clock cycle J31, pins 1 and 2 (1) J31, pins 2 and 3 Determines if EISA master will delay one clock cycle or not in EISA slot 5.
+Reserved Reserved SW1-7, off (1) This switch should always be OFF.
+Reserved Reserved SW1-8, off (1) This switch should always be OFF.
+EISA slot 4 master delay Normal (1) Delay one clock cycle J30, pins 1 and 2 (1) J30, pins 2 and 3 Determines is EISA master will delay one clock cycle or not in EISA slot 4.
+EISA slot 5 master delay Normal (1) Delay one clock cycle J31, pins 1 and 2 (1) J31, pins 2 and 3 Determines is EISA master will delay one clock cycle or not in EISA slot 5.